Urigo/graphql-scalars/README.md

 NOTE: `UUID` is also available under the alias `GUID`.

+NOTE: `Duration` is also available under the alias `ISO8601Duration`.

 Alternatively, use the default import and ES6's spread operator syntax:

 ```javascript